Accept the Salt master key and back up data¶

-After you’ve successfully logged in for the first time, you need to complete some important tasks in the Enterprise Console:
+After you’ve successfully logged in for the first time, you need to complete some important tasks in the SaltStack Config user interface:

-Accepting the Salt Master key is one post-installation step in a series of several steps that should be followed in a specific order.
+Accepting the master key is one post-installation step in a series of several steps that should be followed in a specific order.
 First, complete one of the installation scenarios and then read the following post-installation pages:

 - Install the license key